Put This On: Season One

 A roundup of episodes:

-- Tradition: An episode on traditions and where they’ve gone.
+Tradition: An episode on traditions — where they’ve been and where they’re going.
 Jesse visits one of the oldest clothiers in the US, J. Press, to talk to Jay Walter about his career in classic American tailoring.
 Later, he interviews Thom Browne, a designer who has been known to take traditional, 1960s styles and tweak them for a more modern look.

-- Body: How should your clothes fit?
+Body: How should your clothes fit?
 Jesse visits Carl Goldberg of CEGO Custom Shirtmaker to find out how a shirt should properly fit, and then the legendary Alan Flusser to chat about how men can dressy according to their body type.
-Lastly, he visits his tailors back home in Los Angeles to show how you can get a better fitting off-the-rack shirt with some simple alterations.
+Lastly, he visits his tailor back home in Los Angeles to show how you can get a better fitting shirt with some simple alterations.